Persuasion (Adam Ant album): Production

 The album featured a collaboration between the Ant/Marco Pirroni partnership and Bernard Edwards, longtime bass player with the disco group Chic.
 Edwards' Chic bandmate Tony Thompson played drums on most of the album, except for "Headgear", "Survival of the Fetish" and the title track, which all featured drummer Dave Ruffy, who had previously worked with Pirroni on work by Sinéad O'Connor.
 Also featured on the album were Cameo guitarist Larry Blackmon (on the track "Little Devil") and former Adam and the Ants bassist Leigh Gorman.

 Non-release and tour

 Despite the US Top 20 success of the single "Room At The Top" from previous MCA album Manners & Physique, the label rejected the album and – reasoning that the previous album had failed to achieve gold status in the US - dropped Ant from its roster of artists.

 Following the rejection of the album by MCA, Ant together with a new band including Pirroni and Ruffy, embarked on the 1993 Persuasion Tour to attract a new label for the album, including a three-night stand at the Henry Fonda Theatre in Los Angeles.
-Although Ant was able to sign to new label Capitol Records in the USA and EMI in the UK, MCA proved unwilling to let go of the Persuasion master tapes.
+Although Ant was able to sign to new label Capitol Records in the US and EMI in the UK, MCA proved unwilling to let go of the Persuasion master tapes.
 A new album, Wonderful, was recorded instead with the band from the tour.